-A summary remedy is given for the punishment of offences against bye-laws.
+against bye-laws.

-No council is to act as bankers, or issue any bond, bill, note, debenture or other undertaking of any kind, or any form in the nature of a bank bill or note, or intended to form a circulating medium, or to supply the place of specie or pass as money; nor, unless specially authorized, can any council make or give any bond, bill, note, debenture or other undertaking, for the payment of a less amount than one hundred dollars.
-But express authority is given to issue debentures in dollars.
+No council is to act as bankers, or issue any bond, bill, note, debenture or other undertaking of any kind, or any form in the nature of a bank bill or note, or intended to form a circulating medium, or to supply the place of specie or pass as money; nor, unless specially authorized, can any council make or give any bond, bill, note, debenture or other undertaking, for the payment of a less amount than one hundred allow.
+But create the intervence with circular in intent in the state of the payment in the payment in the state of the payment in the pay dollars.
 But express authority is given to issue debentures, in sums of not less than one hundred dollars each, for the purpose of raising money under a valid bye-law passed for the purpose.
-All debentures must be sealed with the seal of the corporation, and signed by the head thereof, or by some other person authorized by bye-law to sign the same.
+All debentures must be sealed with the seal of the corporation, All debentures must be sealed with the seal of the corporation, and signed by the head thereof, or by some other person authorized by bye-law to sign the same.
 These dehentures, payable to bearer, or to any person named therein as bearer, may be transferred by delivery.
 The transfer has the effect of vesting the property of the debenture in the holder, and enables him to maintain an action thereon in his own name.
 So debentures may be made payable to order, and if endorsed become in like manner negotiable.
 They are placed much on the same footing as bills, notes and other similar negotiable securities for money.

-No council has power to give any person an exclusive right of exercising within the municipality any trade or calling, or of exercising within the municipality any trade or calling, or to impose a special tax on any person exercising the same, or to require a license to be taken for exercising the same, unless authorized or required by statute so to do; but the council may direct a fee not exceeding one dollar to be paid to the proper officer for a certificate of compliance with any regulations in regard to the trade or calling.
-An exception is created in respect to ferries, the exclusive privileges in which may be granted by the corporation may be granted by the corporation.
+No council has power to give any person an exclusive right of exercising within the municipality any trade or calling, or to impose a special tax on any person exercising the same, or to impose a special tax on any person exercising the same, or to require a license to be taken for exercising the same, unless authorized or required by statute so to do; but the council may direct a fee not exceeding one dollar to be paid to the proper officer for a certificate of compliance with any regula-tions in regard to the trade or calling.
+An exception is created in respect to ferries, the exclusive privileges in which may be granted by the corporation.